cs-497s-sp21-a-Orgitect/orgitect/TEAM.md

 * Who: Undergraduate degreeing in Neuroscience and Computer Science.
 Experience programming in C, C++, Java, Python, and minor experience with Javascript.
 I'm primarily interested in scalable web systems in order to gain skills relevant and applicable to building big tech companies.
 * Contribution ideas: Designing the typescript microservices, database integration (potentially Django), and unit testing.
 * Starting note: Currently inexperienced with Git and Docker, minor experience with Javascript/Typescript.

+## Mostafa Elebiary
+* Who: Undergraduate in computer science.
+Graduating this semester.
+I have experience with Spring/Java, typescript, React/Redux, Docker, Deployment to AWS(EC2,ECS,SQS,lamda), CI/CD pipelines, Git, Grafana, prometheus, Graph (Neo4j) and relational databases, and unit/integration testing.
+* I am interested in learning microservices theories and expanding my knowledge with new tools to build better and scalable microservices.